vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 A run has the following life cycle:

-- **Building**: in which it will download the simulation artifact and prepare the hosts
+- **Building**: in which it will download the simulation package and prepare the hosts
 - **Deploying**: in which it will deploy the simulation to run on all the injectors
 - **Injecting**: in which the simulation is running and can be viewed from the Reports.